BeleKhuthadzo/aws-bootcamp-cruddur-2023/journal/week5.md

 # Week 5 — DynamoDB and Serverless Caching
-Week 5 was focused on implementing DynamoDB and Serverless Caching.
+Week 5 was focused on implementing DynamoDB and Serverless Caching Cruddur direct messaging functionality.
 Implemented DynamoDB locally, seeded the data, used AWS SDK for DynamoDB, created a production DynamoDB table and lambda function to trigger message streams.

 #### Install AWS Python SDK Boto3 to ```requirements.txt```
 ## Add DynamoDB Utility Scripts